What is misconduct in the workplace?

 - Using inappropriate language

-For example, if an employee regularly leaves for their scheduled lunch break and takes twice the amount of allowed time, it could be considered insubordination.
+For example, if an employee regularly leaves for their scheduled lunch break and takes twice the amount of allowed time, this could be considered insubordination.
 If their manager reminded them about company policy or gave them a warning, any further extended lunches could be grounds for disciplinary action.

-Unbalanced workplace relationships can also be defined as misconduct depending on company policy.
+Unbalanced workplace relationships can also be considered misconduct depending on company policy.
 If someone in a position of power starts dating an employee who works under them, it could make that manager and the company vulnerable to a harassment claim.
 Subordinates may feel pressured to go along with advances from their supervisor to protect their job, leading to inappropriate coercion.
 Favoritism can be another form of misconduct if an employee gets preferential treatment because of their personal relationship with a manager.

 Some companies have policies that ban inter-office romance because of the possibility for misconduct, while others allow employees to date if they disclose their relationship to HR through the proper channels.
 For example, if a manager started a relationship with an employee and they informed HR of their relationship, the company might transfer one of the employees to a different department as a way to mitigate the possibility of misconduct.